Diffusive limit approximation of pure-jump optimal stochastic control problems: The pure-jump optimal control problem

 \section{The pure-jump optimal control problem}

-In this section, we begin by providing the defining of our pure-jump control problem, and state the well-known link with the associated Hamilton-Jacobi-Belllman equation.
-The properties stated below and elementary but will be useful for the derivation of our main approximation result of Section \ref{sec: diffusive limit}.
+In this section, we begin by providing the definition of our pure-jump control problem, and state the well-known link with its associated Hamilton-Jacobi-Bellman equation.
+The properties stated below are elementary but will be useful for the derivation of our main approximation result of Section \ref{sec: diffusive limit}.